 The best way to keep kids practicing math is to make it fun!
 Grab these printable Christmas math games and have fun while learning.

-Welcome to Day 7 of the 12 Days of Christmas Printables.
-This is my thank you to you for being a part of this community.
-Every like, every comment, every share, every purchase matters.
-So thanks for supporting our small business.
+Welcome to Day 7 of the 12 Days of Free Christmas Printable Activities.
+This gift-away is my thank you to all my email subscribers for being a part of the Printable Parents community.

 Who says math practice needs to be a worksheet?
 Don’t get me wrong – there is value in pencil and paper exercises.

-So grab a die, some small pieces, and download these printable Christmas Math Games for preschoolers and early elementary child.
+So grab some dice, some small pieces, and download these printable Christmas Math Games for preschoolers and early elementary children.

 Disclosure: This post may contain affiliate links; read more here.